Countly/countly-sdk-documentation/test_scenarios/sc-SE-session.md

     CG:Session Consent given
     CNG:Session Consent not given

-## Notes
 ## Anomalies

   Android:
     * Device id change without merge do not start a new session (CNR_A) : fix added but requires checking
     * Has scrolls, clicks, star-rating consent (ios dont)
     * Orientation doc should state it is on by default

   iOS:
     * no location req (203) : iOS should send an empty location request, when consent revoked and also we init with no consent.
     * no orientation req (205)
     * 206: no consent given request while CR_CNG
     * check if app to fg starts session (204) : fix is being added

 ## Manuals